 —Luke 21:34-41, NIV

-Jesus tells them how to be ready for the Second Coming
+How to be ready for the Second Coming

 So far as the destruction of the Temple is concerned, you can wait until you see the signs before you act.
 However, the end of the age can happen at any time without warning, so you have to be ready all the time.
 There is no such thing as last-minute preparations for the end of the age.
 So you have to keep your eyes open and your affairs in order at all times.